-T-Mobile is flirting with a Bubble
+T-Mobile Is Flirting With A Bubble

 The assumptions in this model break down into the belief that the five largest cellular service providers experience the same market forces, and how their share value responds to these change is directly correlated to T-Mobile’s share value.
 This is important for helping an investor understand where T-Mobile is priced relative to the industry data.
 This series is based on historic data.

-The second model is based on pairs trading, which is an econometric approach to calculate the value of a stock based on another stock with in the same industry, by regressing the two stocks.
+The second model is based on pairs trading, which is an econometric approach to calculate the value of a stock based on another stock within the same industry, by regressing the two stocks.
 Furthermore, by generating a pairs trading model, an investor can gain considerable insight into the mechanisms and behavior of a stock.
 Pairs trading should be used in the short term to take advantage a stock’s misvaluation, though when viewed in a time series it helps determine whether or not an asset is in a prolonged period of overvaluation.
 Pairs trading modeling will write a usable manual on how actionable the conclusion of the modeling exercises is.

 As the second model, featured above, shows, a pairs trading model done individually with each stock used in the first model presents a consensus that T-Mobile is overvalued.
 Each line in the above graph shows a different valuation technique using a different stock in the first approach.
-The models range in mean overvaluation is between 34.3% and 50.0%.
+The models' range in mean overvaluation is between 34.3% and 50.0%.
 They all are above their respective margins of error.

 This computation offers a dissection of the first model.
 While all the independent variables are the same, the use of them differs.
 This helps to unblur the previous model and allows an investor to see if there is just one independent variable throwing off the first model.
 This investigation yields that there is no individual data series from the first model that is dramatically affecting the result, and misrepresenting T-Mobile as overvalued.
 In fact, even United States Cellular Corporation, which was not statistically significant in the first model, is statistically significant in this approach.

 This result builds consensus across each agent in the market to establish, in a second silo, that T-Mobile is in a bubble.
-So while T-Mobile has seen extensive growth in the last few quarters, this data suggest that it is from a bubble and not real growth.
+So, while T-Mobile has seen extensive growth in the last few quarters, this data suggest that it is from a bubble and not real growth.

 The final approach firmly establishes that T-Mobile’s growth is a bubble, based solely on its own valuation.
 The previous two analyses could be challenged by optimistic investors that T-Mobile is just experiencing dramatic firm specific growth and the other companies in the market cannot mimic; this is why the last model is an autoregressive model.
 Autoregressive modeling is exceptional at internalizing data, while it is relatively weak in expressing the market price of a stock; it is strong in detecting if a stock is fundamentally misvalued.